Procedural Fairness in Machine Learning: Methods for Mitigating Procedural Unfairness in ML

 \subsection{Method 1: Retraining the Model by Eliminating $UFs$}

 The first method to improve the procedural fairness of the model is straightforward, i.e., directly removing the detected $UFs$ and retraining the model.
-We evaluate the effectiveness of this method in three aspects: before and after removing the detected $UFs$ (1) the changes in the \textit{GPF\textsubscript{FAE}} metric to evaluate changes in procedural fairness, (2) the changes in the \textit{DP}, \textit{EO}, and \textit{EOD} metrics to evaluate changes in distributive fairness, and (3) the changes in model accuracy to evaluate changes in overall model performance.
+We evaluate the effectiveness of this method in three aspects: before and after removing the detected $UFs$ (1) the changes in the \textit{GPF\textsubscript{FAE}} metric to evaluate changes in procedural fairness; (2) the changes in the \textit{DP}, \textit{EO}, and \textit{EOD} metrics to evaluate changes in distributive fairness; and (3) the changes in model accuracy to evaluate changes in overall model performance.

 Fig. \ref{fig:delete_metric_change} presents the changes in \textit{GPF\textsubscript{FAE}}, \textit{DP}, \textit{EO}, and \textit{EOD} metrics of the model before and after removing the detected $UFs$.
 The results demonstrate that the procedural fairness of the model significantly improves after removing the detected $UFs$ on each dataset, especially on the \textit{Dutch}, \textit{COMPAS}, \textit{KDD}, \textit{Bank}, \textit{Default}, and \textit{Synthetic} datasets, where the \textit{GPF\textsubscript{FAE}} metric is able to reach or approach 1.0.
 In addition, there is also a considerable improvement in the distributive fairness metrics, with many of the datasets being able to fall below the distributive fairness threshold of 0.10, i.e., they can be considered distributive-fair models.
-This result not only validates the effectiveness of our proposed method in improving the fairness of the model, but also demonstrates the accuracy of the detected $UFs$.
+This result not only validates the effectiveness of our proposed method in improving the fairness of the model but also demonstrates the accuracy of the detected $UFs$.

 In addition, we show the changes in model accuracy on the test set before and after removing the detected $UFs$, as shown in Table \ref{tab:deleted_acc} below.
-As can be seen the removal of detected $UFs$ has the greatest impact on the accuracy of the model for the \textit{Synthetic} dataset.
+We also include the average retraining time in the table.
+As can be seen, the removal of detected $UFs$ has the most significant impact on the accuracy of the model for the \textit{Synthetic} dataset.
 This is expected since two features were removed from the \textit{Synthetic} dataset with only four features in total, and the average accuracy decline over the nine datasets was not significant, at 0.8$\%$.
+Additionally, the retraining time cost is low, averaging 3.48 seconds.